uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - Data Warehouse
   - Column 형식
   - OLAP(Online Analyticla Processing) 용도
+  - ex) A company wants to operate a data warehouse to analyze data without managing the data warehouse infrastructure.

 ■ Glue : Serverless 관리형 ETL(Extract, Transform, Load)
   - ex) A company is using a centrla data platform to manage multiple types of data for its customers.
 The compoany wants to use AWS services to discover, transform, and visualize the data.